Best trails in Wollumbin (Mount Warning) National Park

 Which trail has the most elevation gain in Wollumbin (Mount Warning) National Park?

-If you're looking for elevation gain, Wollumbin (Mount Warning) National Park has you covered.
-Wollumbin (Mount Warning) Summit Track [CLOSED] boasts the most elevation gain with 2,175 ft of total ascent.
-The park's runner-up is Brummies Lookout via Condowie Road, which will get you 1,679 ft of elevation gain.
+Wollumbin (Mount Warning) Summit Track [CLOSED] has the most elevation gain with 2,194 ft of total ascent.
+The park's runner-up is Brummies Lookout via Condowie Road, which has 1,663 ft of elevation gain.

 Are there biking trails available in Wollumbin (Mount Warning) National Park?